lukebranch/odoo/doc/reference/guidelines.rst

 **For CSS :**

-- Prefix all your class with *o_<module_name>* where *module_name* is the technical name of the module ('sale', 'im_chat', ...) or the main route reserved by the module (for website module mainly, i.e. : 'o_forum' for *website_forum* module).
-The only exception for this rule is the webclient : it simply use *o_* prefix.
+- Prefix all your classes with *o_<module_name>* where *module_name* is the technical name of the module ('sale', 'im_chat', ...) or the main route reserved by the module (for website module mainly, i.e. : 'o_forum' for *website_forum* module).
+The only exception for this rule is the webclient: it simply uses *o_* prefix.
 - Avoid using id
-- Use bootstrap native class
+- Use Bootstrap native classes
 - Use underscore lowercase notation to name class

 Git